 He loves the craft and has been ardently supportive of his contemporaries and aspiring filmmakers throughout his career.

 Martin Scorsese is, without question, one of the most talented and influential filmmakers in history.
 Period.
 When you mention the word “auteur”, his name deserves to be up there with the likes of Alfred Hitchcock and John Ford.

 So for all the people who have flippantly dismissed Scorsese as just some bitter and disenfranchised elitist, think again!

-The truth is, Marvel movies are often incredible pieces of filmmaking that I will proudly reference to film students and student writers.
+The truth is, Marvel movies can be incredible pieces of filmmaking that I will proudly reference to film students and developing writers.
 They have attracted top Hollywood talent, both veteran and up-and-coming, and have raised the bar for movie franchises and blockbuster movie making.
-They also have something to say about the current state of heroism, community, culture, and world politics.
+They also have something to say about classic and current mythology, heroism, community, and culture.